xmtp/awesome-xmtp/README.md

 ## DeFi 🏦

+* [Coinbase Wallet](https://www.coinbase.com/wallet) - Your key to the world of crypto.
+Manage all of your crypto, NFTs, multiple wallets, and messages in one place.
 * [W3NPAY](https://ethglobal.com/showcase/w3npay-d7rk8) - Web3 Venmo - Send and request crypto payments to people that have an EVM wallet.
 * [CompliSend](https://ethglobal.com/showcase/complisend-3j0jx) - KYC erc20/721 transfer with messaging and zk reporting to an auditor
 * [De-Chat](https://ethglobal.com/showcase/de-chat-rr8zk) - A chat service that allows user to send tokens to the other party